 By “seeing the future” in this way, an exchange can place its own orders to play the market risk-free.
 Indeed, with some effort, the same strategy can be used for every order (not just market orders), and the privileged information the exchange possesses gives it an advantage even if trades without holding orders back.

-Nash uses a provably fair matching engine, which allows users to compare input and output logs to confirm that trades are being matched correctly.
+Nash uses a provably fair matching engine, which allows market observers and regulators to compare input and output logs to confirm that trades are being matched correctly.